 To improve lives in our global community by educating diverse groups of highly competent and compassionate health professionals.

-- A cultivator of distinctive faculty and student researchers who discover and disseminate new knowledge
+- Be a cultivator of distinctive faculty and student researchers who discover and disseminate new knowledge

-- A provider of high-quality patient care and educational experiences dedicated to improving health and wellness
+- Provide high-quality patient care and educational experiences dedicated to improving health and wellness

 - Accountability: Taking responsibility for our actions and outcomes.